The recession is testing the limits and shortfalls of the Federal Reserve’s toolkit

 “The rest of us have to come to the realization that fiscal response is absolutely necessary,” said William Spriggs, chief economist to the AFL-CIO and an economics professor at Howard University.
 “You cannot borrow your way to rich.
 And that’s the Fed’s function.
 The Fed’s function is to make sure that borrowing and liquidity are there, and that healthy firms have a way to smooth their income so that they can make it.
 We are no longer in that ‘smoothing income’ phase.”

-The coronavirus has claimed at least 191,000 lives in the U.S., and health officials warn that outbreaks colliding with flu season in the fall and winter could be even more overwhelming.
-With each passing week, fear is growing that the longterm wounds of this recession will turn to scars.
+The coronavirus has claimed at least 193,000 lives in the U.S., and health officials warn that outbreaks colliding with flu season in the fall and winter could be even more overwhelming.
+With each passing week, fear is growing that the long-term wounds of this recession will turn to scars.

 “The longer-term challenge here is that the decisions we’re making in this period of time are going to shape the structure of the economy that emerges from it,” said Judge, of Columbia Law School.